Castle Chain, Pontefract WF8 1QH

 A newly refurbished Visitor Centre provides an ideal space for learning about the castle – and for Victorian Schoolroom sessions!

-Wakefield’s Learning and Skills Team and the castle custodians provide a range of activities throughout the year.
+The castle has a range of activities throughout the year.
 These include:

 - Victorian Schoolroom session